-- (1) If a meter is found to be defective, the Director: Water and Sanitation may estimate the quantity of treated effluent supplied to the consumer concerned during the period in which such meter was defective, on the basis of the average daily quantity of treated effluent supplied over- - a period between two successive meter readings subsequent to the replacement of the meter; or - a period in the previous year corresponding to the period in which the meter was defective;or - (c) the period between three successive meter readings prior to the meter becoming defective, whichever the Director: Water and Sanitation considers the most appropriate. - (2) If the quantity of treated effluent supplied to a consumer during the period when the meter was defective cannot be estimated in terms of subsection (1), the Director: Water and Sanitation may estimate the quantity on any basis that is available. - (3) The consumer must be informed of the method used by the Director: Water and Sanitation to estimate the quantity of treated effluent supplied to him or her, as contemplated in subsection (1) and (2) and given an opportunity to make representations to the Director: Water and Sanitation before a final estimate is arrived at.
+- (1) If a meter is found to be defective, Council may estimate the quantity of treated effluent supplied to the consumer concerned during the period in which such meter was defective, on the basis of the average daily quantity of treated effluent supplied over- - a period between two successive meter readings subsequent to the replacement of the meter; or - (b) a period in the previous year corresponding to the period in which the meter was defective;or - (c) the period between three successive meter readings prior to the meter becoming defective, whichever Council considers the most appropriate.

-27. Special measurement
+- (2) If the quantity of treated effluent supplied to a consumer during the period when the meter was defective cannot be estimated in terms of subsection (1), Council may estimate the quantity on any basis that is available. - (3) The consumer must be informed of the method used by Council to estimate the quantity of treated effluent supplied to him or her, as contemplated in subsection (1) and (2) and given an opportunity to make representations to Council before a final estimate is arrived at.

-- (1) If the Director: Water and Sanitation requires, for purposes other than charging for treated effluent consumed, to ascertain the quantity of treated effluent which is used in a part of a treated effluent installation, may, by written notice, advise the consumer concerned of his or her intention to install a measuring device at any point in the treated effluent installation that he or she may specify. - (2) The installation and removal of a measuring device referred to in subsection (1) will be carried out at the expense of the City. - (3) The provisions of sections 23(3) (b) and 24(b) apply, insofar as they may be applicable, in respect of a measuring device that has been installed in terms of subsection (1). - (4) The City may on receipt of a written notice from the consumer and subject to arrangement of payment of the relevant prescribed charge for water meters, read the meter to ascertain the quantity of treated effluent supplied at a time, or on a day, other than upon which the meter would normally be read.
+27. Special Measurement

-Chapter 3 General treated effluent installation requirements
+- (1) If Council requires, for purposes other than charging for treated effluent consumed, to ascertain the quantity of treated effluent which is used in a part of a treated effluent installation, may, by written notice, advise the consumer concerned of his or her intention to install a measuring device at any point in the treated effluent installation that he or she may specify. - [Subsections (2) and (3) are missing in the gazetted by-law] - (4) The installation and removal of a measuring device referred to in subsection (1) will be carried out at the expense of the City. - (5) The provisions of sections $\underline{23}(3)$ (b) and $\underline{24}(b)$ apply, insofar as they may be applicable, in respect of a measuring device that has been installed in terms of subsection (1). - (6) The City may on receipt of a written notice from the consumer and subject to arrangement of payment of the relevant prescribed charge for water meters, read the meter to ascertain the quantity of treated effluent supplied at a time, or on a day, other than upon which the meter would normally be read.

-28. Provision and maintenance of treated effluent installations
+Chapter 3 General Treated Effluent Installation Requirements Provision and maintenance of treated effluent installations

-- (1) A consumer must provide and maintain the treated effluent installation at own cost and, except- - (a) in the case of a connection to a communication pipe; or - (b) where permitted in terms of section 14, and must ensure that the installation is within the boundary of the premises. - (2) Before work is commenced in connection with the maintenance of a portion of the treated effluent installation which is situated outside the boundary of the premises, a consumer must obtain the written consent of the Director: Water and Sanitation or the owner of the land on which such portion is situated, as the case may be.
+- (1) A consumer must provide and maintain the treated effluent installation at own cost and, except- - (a) in the case of a connection to a communication pipe; or - (b) where permitted in terms of section 14, and must ensure that the installation is within the boundary of the premises. - (2) Before work is commenced in connection with the maintenance of a portion of the treated effluent installation which is situated outside the boundary of the premises, a consumer must obtain the written consent of Council or the owner of the land on which such portion is situated, as the case may be.